 Skip to content

 The first step towards achieving 'master grillmanship' is to understand the difference between direct grilling, indirect grilling, and smoking.
-Below we explain the differences, pros and cons and how to approach each type of barbecue set up.
+Recognising these methods can inspire confidence and motivate you to experiment and improve your grilling skills.
+Below, we explain the differences, pros and cons, and how to approach each type of barbecue setup.

 Direct Grilling